gtlaflair/aala_2023_llms/docs/workshop.md

 Very small living things, or “bugs,” that can be helpful (they help to digest food) or can cause illness (strep throat, for example).

-### Two

-You are an expert in elementary education.
-You will write an essay about the benefits and drawbacks of homework.
-Your essay will have the following content:

-An introduction to the topic
-Information about the benefits of homework
+### Value of college education

+#### Chain of thought

+##### Thought 1

+You are a language assessment expert.
+Write an argumentative writing prompt.
+It will meet the criteria below:

-Information about the drawbacks of homework
+- Be about the value of a college education
-A concluding paragraph that supports one side of the argument
+- Be at the undergraduate level
+- Be answerable in 15 minutes
+- Be about two sentences long

+##### Thought 2

+Make a rubric for scoring the responses.
+The rubric will have a 5-point scale.
+The rubric will measure the following within each point

+- Organization
+- Argumentation
+- Vocabulary use
+- Grammar

+##### Thought 3

+Don't enumerate within points

+##### Thought 4

+Don't separate the four categories

+##### Thought 5

+Turn it into a table

+##### Thought 6

+Combine the four categories